 Is this really a good way to remove ticks?
 We are having a bumper crop this year.

-The CDC recommends grasping the tick with tweezers as close to the skin as possible.
+The CDC recommendation for proper tick removal is grasping the tick with tweezers as close to the skin as possible.
 Use a gentle steady motion to pull the tick straight away from the skin.

 Prompt removal reduces the risk of infection.
 Symptoms such as rash, fatigue, chills, fever, headache, muscle and joint aches could signal either Lyme disease or Rocky Mountain spotted fever.
 Both require prompt medical attention.